Social Media Links:

 Cinema Stanzas: Rhyming About Movies showcases film poems incorporated into the author’s reviews of various movies ranging from big blockbusters like Star Wars: The Force Awakens, The Martian and The Revenant to small independent films such as The Lives of Hamilton Fish, In the Dark and With Child.
 Genres represented in Cinema Stanzas include: drama, comedy, horror, mystery, musicals, thrillers, romance, sci-fi and action.
 Some rhymes in this book are a bit harsh, but no poets were harmed physically during its creation.
 Cinema Stanzas: Rhyming About Movies is meant to be a fun resource for fans of both movies and poetry.

-Confessions Movie Addict
+Confessions of a Movie Addict

 Confessions of a Movie Addict chronicles a love affair with film from the 1930s through the beginning of the new millennium.
 In addition to revealing personal movie-related experiences, film critic Betty Jo Tucker describes encounters with such veteran actors as Mickey Rooney and Charlton Heston, as well as with current stars like Angelina Jolie, Billy Crudup, Guy Pearce, and Brendan Fraser.
 This amusing memoir also contains the following added attractions: a Movie Addiction Checklist; a compendium of books and Web sites for movie fans; selected interviews; photos; and reviews (as posted on KOAA Online) of more than 70 films released during 2000 and 2001 A.D.